tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [https://www.sciencedaily.com/releases/2016/11/161110085010.htm](https://www.sciencedaily.com/releases/2016/11/161110085010.htm)

-- For the first time, scientists have identified a sub-region in the brain that works to form a particular kind of memory: fear-associated with a specific environmental cue or contextual fear memory.
+- For the first time, scientists have identified a sub-region in the brain that works to form a particular kind of memory: fear-associated with a specific environmental cue or “contextual fear memory.”

 - the study showed new protein synthesis in a specific sub-region of the prefrontal cortex known in rodents as the prelimbic.
 In humans, this area corresponds to the anterior cortex